 How to Book Connecting Staterooms on a Cruise Ship

-Step 1.
+Step One

-Step 2.
+Step Two

 Call the cruise line and tell the agent you want connecting staterooms.
 State your category preference and other room types you will consider if your first choice is unavailable.

-Step 3.
+Step Three

 Ask the agent to put a courtesy hold on a set of adjoining staterooms if you get a quote that sounds like it meets your needs.
 Cruise lines often let you hold rooms for several days without putting down a deposit.
 That locks in your price and room choice until you make a final decision.

-Step 4.
+Step Four

-Visit the cruise line's website, find the deck plan for the ship on which you are traveling and check the location of the connecting staterooms you placed on hold.
+Visit the cruise ship's website, find the ship deck plan for the ship on which you are traveling and check the location of the connecting staterooms you placed on hold.
 Make sure there are no potential noise sources, like theaters or night clubs, above or below the rooms.
 Call back and ask the agent if connecting staterooms are available elsewhere on the ship if you spot possible problems.
 Check those alternatives and make a final decision.